 When on is selected, the HSA system is active.
 Refer to "Electronic Brake Control System" in "Starting And Operating" for system function and operating information.
-To make your selection, press and release the SELECT button until "On" or "Off" appears.
+To make your selection, push and release the RIGHT arrow button until "On" or "Off" appears.